-535 South Highland Street,
+535 S. Highland Street,

 1 person favorited this theater

-I first saw the Studio in 1963 while a student at Southwestern at Memphis (later renamed Rhodes College) and the first movie I saw there was “David and Lisa” with Kier Dullea and Janet Margolin.
-Late in my sophomore year I went to work for the Art Theater Guild tearing tickets at both the Guild and the Studio.
-I used to bicycle about seven miles from the Southwestern area to work at the Studio and then back after the show, usually getting home well after midnight.
+I first saw the Studio Theater in 1963 while a student at Southwestern at Memphis (later renamed Rhodes College) and the first movie I saw there was “David and Lisa” with Kier Dullea and Janet Margolin.
+Late in my sophomore year I went to work for the Art Theater Guild tearing tickets at both the Guild Theater and the Studio Theater.
+I used to bicycle about seven miles from the Southwestern area to work at the Studio Theater and then back after the show, usually getting home well after midnight.
 I narrowly missed getting arrested there in 1967 when the vice cops busted a porno (excuse me–art) movie; I think it was “I, A Woman” with Essy Persson.
 I arrived to tear tickets at the second show just as they were locking the place up and carting the previous shift off.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.